 Nope.
 Commonly referred to as the “Poor man’s Copyright” this is not legally binding and will not protect your work against copyright infringement.
 In fact, there is no provision for this type of copyright according to U.S. Copyright laws.

 No, you can’t.
 In fact, it’s not the same thing.
 A trademark protects words and phrases that identify the owner or brand.
 Like a slogan or tagline.
 While a copyright actually protects authorship.

 Unfortunately, ignorance isn’t a defense.

 It mattered enough for your to put those words together to create a book, right?
 I’ve been told that because it was a first work, could have been better work, that it doesn’t matter.
 But it does.
 Whether it’s your first or your fifth.
 While copyright registration is not legally required, it is your original work and it should be protected.

 Is it too late?

 Nope.
 As long as there is no infringement, you may still register your work while it is protected, which as a single author is your lifetime plus 70 years.

-It still surprises me when I don’t see a copyright page (Although a book may still be registered without displaying the copyright information.) in a self-published book.
 While it’s not legally required that you copyright your book, why wouldn’t you?
-It’s so easy to do and costs as little as $35.
+It’s so easy to do and costs as little as $40.
 Still have questions?
 Check out the U.S. Copyright Office page for more details and to register your work.